AnjayGoel/mtp-frontend/README.md

-# Frontend for my mtp thesis on behavioral game theory
+# Frontend for my MTP thesis on behavioral game theory